Langulus/RTTI/README.md

    // Reflect a suffix, that can be used when parsing literals LANGULUS_SUFFIX() "my";

-   // Constrol the minimum number of instances allocated LANGULUS_ALLOCATION_PAGE() 128;
+   // Control the minimum number of instances allocated LANGULUS_ALLOCATION_PAGE() 128;

    // MyReflectedType inherits from AbstractBase, and will be reflected as abstract